Jeff Wayne's Musical Version of The War of the Worlds: Tours

-In other media
+Related works in other media

 Video games

 In 1984 CRL Group PLC released Jeff Wayne's Video Game Version of The War of the Worlds for the Sinclair ZX Spectrum home computer.
-It was also released in Germany as Jeff Wayne's Video Version von Der Krieg der Welten.
+This was released in Germany as Jeff Wayne's Video Version von Der Krieg der Welten.

-In 1998, a real-time strategy game, Jeff Wayne's The War of the Worlds, was created by Rage Software and released for the personal computer.
-Jeff Wayne himself produced the musical arrangements for the game, consisting of 45 minutes of material re-scored and remixed in a newer electronica style with techno beats.
-The game's artwork was based on the Michael Trim, Geoff Taylor and Peter Goodfellow illustrations found throughout the original album booklet, and some of Richard Burton's dialogue as the journalist is used in the opening and closing scenes.
+In 1998, a real-time strategy game, Jeff Wayne's The War of the Worlds, was created by Rage Software for personal computers.
+Wayne produced the musical arrangements for the game, consisting of 45 minutes of material rescored and remixed in a newer electronica style with techno beats.
+The game's artwork was based on the Michael Trim, Geoff Taylor and Peter Goodfellow illustrations from the original album booklet.
+Some of Richard Burton's dialogue as the journalist is used in the opening and closing scenes.
 Nigel Hawthorne and Lewis MacLeod voiced the human and Martian generals respectively.

 In 1999, a third-person shooter, also entitled Jeff Wayne's The War of the Worlds, was developed by Pixelogic and released for the Sony PlayStation.
 It used much of the 1998 game's music and graphical elements, but featured an entirely different campaign with a focus on vehicular combat.

-Animated film
+Unrealized animated film

 In late 2004 the ULLAdubULLA II production had been commissioned for an animated CGI film version.
 Test footage of some Martian machines was released, but the film itself never materialised.